marielle-lopez/e-shop/README.md

 - Fix changing width of number input component
 - Show sale label for sale items on Products page
 - Show cheapest price for products on Products page
-- Add informative message when user adds or removes items from cart
 - Refactor styling of footer icons
 - Display real-time product quantities, especially when the user adds items to the cart